cpacker/MemGPT/docs/endpoints.md

 ?
 Select storage backend for archival data: local
 ```

 Note: **your Azure endpoint must support functions** or you will get an error.
-See [this GitHub issue](https://github.com/cpacker/MemGPT/issues/91) for more information.
+See [this GitHub issue](https://github.com/cpacker/Letta/issues/91) for more information.

 ## Local Models & Custom Endpoints

-MemGPT supports running open source models, both being run locally or as a hosted service.
-Setting up MemGPT to run with open models requires a bit more setup, follow [the instructions here](local_llm).
+Letta supports running open source models, both being run locally or as a hosted service.
+Setting up Letta to run with open models requires a bit more setup, follow [the instructions here](local_llm).